bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 ### "Gradient" Boosting

-{% marginnote 'sn-onec' 'When we differentiate the squared error loss function, we get $$ y_{pred}-y_{true} $$ which uncoincidentally happens to be the "error" which we are trying to predict.'%}
 To end it off, we explore why this is called *"gradient"* boosting.
-It turns out that the error which we mentioned earlier can be generalized to the gradient of the loss function $$ wrt $$ model prediction and since we are predicting the gradients, we call this gradient boosting.
+It turns out that the error which we mentioned above is the gradient of the loss function $$ wrt $$ model prediction and this is generalizable to any differentiable loss function.
+Think about the squared error loss function, $$ 0.5 (y_{true}-y_{pred})^2 $$.
+When we differentiate that, we get $$ y_{pred}-y_{true} $$ which uncoincidentally happens to be the "error" which we train our new error-predicting models to predict.
+Similarly, errors for other types of predictive problems such as classification problems can be expressed via the gradient.
+Since we are predicting the gradients, we call this gradient boosting.

+Mathematically, the derivative of the loss function, $$ \frac{\partial loss}{\partial pred} $$, gives the direction in which the predictions can be adjusted to maximize loss.
+In gradient boosting, we predict and adjust our predictions in the opposite (negative gradient) direction.
+This achieves the opposite (minimize the loss).
+Since, the loss of a model inversely relates to its performance and accuracy, doing so improves its performance. {% marginnote 'sn-three' 'You can also think about this as a form of Gradient Descend.'%}

+Intuitively, we are shifting our model predictions in small steps towards directions which improve the overall performance of our model.

 ## XGBoost